Nightjar LogoSign in

 How do cosmetic brands create product images without a photoshoot?
 Brands upload a single product photo to an AI tool like Nightjar, which generates professional catalog images, lifestyle scenes, and shade variants without a studio.
 The AI handles lighting, shadows, and backgrounds.
 A 40-shade foundation line that would require weeks of studio time can be generated in hours from one reference image per product.

 What AI tools help with beauty brand social media content?
-Nightjar's Photography Styles workflow creates editorial-quality lifestyle images from reference aesthetics.
+Nightjar's Photography Styles ingredient creates editorial-quality lifestyle images from reference aesthetics.
 Flair AI and Caspa AI also generate lifestyle scenes with backgrounds and human models.
 Most brands use these tools for Instagram, TikTok product shots, and ad creatives, generating platform-specific crops and aspect ratios from a single source image.

 References